Gathering detailed insights and metrics for ignore

 git check-ignore

-.String | Ignore
+.string | Ignore

 An ignore pattern string, or the Ignore

-instanceArray<String | Ignore>
+instanceArray<string | Ignore>

-Array of ignore patterns.Adds a rule or several rules to the current manager.
+file.
+Actually it could be an arbitrary string and is optional.Adds a rule or several rules to the current manager.

 Returns this